NNCoelho/MotorSport/README.md

 # MotorSport
-Motorsport Club - Android Studio App for a motorcycle club
+Motorsport Club - Android Studio App for a motorcycle club with Firebase database implementation